-In 2018, the Group received an amount of \$\$100,000 from government grant for financial assistance for employee wages and benefits and capital investment matters.
+In 2019, the Group received an amount of \$\$50,640 from government grant for financial assistance for employee wages and benefits and capital investment matters.

-The Group paid no taxes in 2018, primarily to the Singapore tax jurisdiction where most of our operations are based.
-The Group has sufficient deferred tax assets to cover any chargeable income.
+The Group paid tax of approximately \$\$902,000 in 2019.
 Taxes paid are net of any tax rebates granted by the government, where applicable.